shubhamashish33/image-recognition/README.md

 ## Conclusion

-But **TensorFlow Kera** has found out to be better model than the YOLO.
+**TensorFlow Kera** has shown better overall result as compared to other algorithms.
+You can see with the screenshot atached.